LookBack

 is printed to the window and log file.
 Automatic setting is not always possible, for instance when different time frames

-are used or when indicator time periods change during the simulation, like in
+are used, when indicator time periods change in the training run, or when

 of the nested indicators.